Average Weather in Funafuti Tuvalu

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Funafuti experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Funafuti experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Funafuti.
 The most rain falls during the 31 days centered around January 26, with an average total accumulation of 12.0 inches.

-The least rain falls around September 4, with and average total accumulation of 4.6 inches.
+The least rain falls around September 4, with an average total accumulation of 4.6 inches.

 Average Monthly Rainfall

 The length of the day in Funafuti does not vary substantially over the course of the year, staying within 37 minutes of 12 hours throughout.
 In 2017, the shortest day is June 21, with 11 hours, 38 minutes of daylight; the longest day is December 21, with 12 hours, 37 minutes of daylight.